 The fact that you don’t regenerate health is great.
 It makes the game more tense.
-I had several moments where I needed to hide for enemies.
+I had many moments where I needed to hide for enemies.

 But let’s leave it at that for the gameplay.
 I haven’t covered it all, but hey, if you’re interested, go check out the game.
-Okay, let’s look at the length of this review… Wow, I have talked more about it then I expected and I have a few things left to say.
+Okay, let’s look at the length of this review… Wow, I have talked more about it than I expected, and I have a few things left to say.
 Okay, less stalling more reviewing!

 The length might not be that long, but the replay value is extremely high.
 Since it’s always randomized.
 In addition to that, the game is a challenge.
 A real challenge.
 You can be in luck and get pretty deep into the dungeon.
 (If needed, this is a moment to get your mind out of the gutter).
 Or you can have though luck and die really soon.

-An advise that I would give the developer too is that there should be more music tracks.
-The sound and everything is amazing yet, I think there are a handful music tracks and it would be a lot better if there were more.
+Advice that I would give the developer too is that there should be more music tracks.
+The sound and everything is amazing yet, I think there are a handful of music tracks, and it would be a lot better if there were more.

 So, I’ll leave it at this note.
 Let’s go to the conclusion!